Extensive Stronglift 5x5 ten-month review

 - Have longer pauses between sets

-What do you think of the 5x5 app ?
+What do you think of the 5x5 app?

 I used it all the time.
 It is one of the best apps I have on my phone.
-Easy to use, no fancy stuff, straight forward.
+Easy to use, no fancy stuff, straightforward.
 All of the buttons work as they should, you get appropriate loading and deloading advice and a timer for rest.
 Also works fine whilst listening to music on your iPhone.
 The upgrades to the program are installed easily and billing works just fine.

-I recommend getting the warm up and arms package right out of the gate.
+I recommend getting the warm-up and arms package right out of the gate.
 The other programs (3x5 and 3x3) can be gotten in the package, but will not be used even a year into the program.
 At least that is how it was for me, it could be that you plateau earlier and therefore need to change sooner.

 Are the claims that Mehdi makes on his website accurate?

 A definite yes apart from some minor sales pitches he gives or sheer enthusiasm that it works so well.
 I let you be the judge of that.
 Mehdi promises you will get stronger and I did get stronger.
 The expectation to grow muscle was met.
 It is stated that the program is easy to understand and follow and it is.
-So overall, turn to the Stronglifts 5x5 website for advise and inspiration, it will pay off.
+So overall, turn to the Stronglifts 5x5 website for advice and inspiration, it will pay off.

-What are the major advantages of Stronglifts 5x5 ?
+What are the major advantages of Stronglifts 5x5?

-What are the major disadvantages of the program ?
+What are the major disadvantages of the program?

 It does not help you to do a proper self-assessment upfront and is also spun in a way that can be dangerous especially for young adults or unfit individuals.